Device-independent lower bounds on the conditional von Neumann entropy: Acknowledgements

 \section{Acknowledgements}

-PB thanks Roger Colbeck and Federico Grasselli for supplying data and information that facilitated some of the comparisons in the plots.
-This work is funded by the European Research Council (ERC Grant Agreement No. 851716)
+We thank Roger Colbeck and Federico Grasselli for supplying data and information that facilitated some of the comparisons in the plots.
+We also thank Mateus Araújo for feedback on an earlier version of the manuscript, we thank Jean-Daniel Bancal for useful discussions that led to some improved numerics and we thank Glaucia Murta for pointing out an error in a previous version.
+This work is funded by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716).